chrisbain077/Cybersecurity-Portfolio/Lab-1-SIEM-Alerts/README.md

 ## Lab 1: SOC Fundamentals - Investigating a Port Scan Alert (False Positive)
-This lab simulates a level 1 SOC analyst investigating a high severity port scan alertt using SIEM tools.
+This lab simulates a level 1 SOC analyst investigating a high severity port scan alert using SIEM tools.
 Through context review and log analysis i determined it authorized activity and closed it as a false positive.
 **Date:** January 7, 2026

 **Platform:** TryHackMe (SOC fundementals SIEM alert lab)